About

 Zazie Todd, PhD, with her late dog Bodger, in Nov 2019.
 You can read about Bodger in Wag. |

 Todd's Psychology Today blog, Fellow Creatures, explores the social world of people and animals.
-Her writing has also appeared in Prima, Inside Your Dog's Mind, Inside Your Cat's Mind, Modern Dog, Modern Cat, The Psychologist, Reader's Digest Canada, and Pacific Standard.
-The ultimate dog training tip won the 2017 Captain Haggerty Award from the Dog Writer's Association of America.
+Her writing has also appeared in BBC Science Focus, Prima, Inside Your Dog's Mind, Inside Your Cat's Mind, Modern Dog, Modern Cat, The Psychologist, Reader's Digest Canada, and Pacific Standard.
+She takes dogs and cats as clients through her behaviour consulting business, Blue Mountain Animal Behaviour.

 Todd has a PhD in Psychology (University of Nottingham) and an MFA Creative Writing (UBC).
 Todd graduated with honours from Jean Donaldson’s Academy for Dog Trainers (“the Harvard of dog training”) and has an Advanced Certificate in Feline Behaviour with Distinction from International Cat Care.
 Todd is an affiliate member of the American Veterinary Society of Animal Behavior.
 She is a multi species training professional member of the Pet Professional Guild, and for 7 years was a volunteer at the BC SPCA.
 As well, she is Fear-Free certified and is a member of International Cat Care's Feline Wellbeing Expert Panel.
+Todd's paper, Barriers to the adoption of humane dog training methods, was published in the Journal of Veterinary Behavior: Clinical Applications and Research.

 Representation: Fiona Kenshole at Transatlantic Agency.